 When a Duct Booster Fan Makes Sense

-There are occasions when a duct booster fan could be the right approach.
+There are occasions when a duct booster fan could be the right approach for increasing airflow in ductwork.
 If an upstairs room remains stuffy or cold, a booster fan might be the solution if you have a run of ductwork that’s too long, but your HVAC system is in good shape otherwise.
 Again, only an experienced HVAC technician will be able to make that determination.

 Morrison Heating and Cooling is a second-generation, family-owned business.
 We offer complete HVAC solutions throughout the Portland area.
 Your heating and cooling system should be a source of comfort, not frustration.
 If your HVAC system isn’t meeting your needs, call us at (503) 683-7077 and we’ll be happy to inspect it.